arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/the-effects-of-instructional-events/the-effects-of-contingency-variables/positive-and-negative-reinforcement-and-punishment-contingencies/effects-of-variations-in-the-timing-of-consequences.md

 ---
+has_children: false
 layout: default
+nav_order: 4
-title: "Effects of variations in the timing of consequences "
+title: 'Effects of variations in the timing of consequences '
-nav_order: Effectsofvariationsinthetimingofconsequences
-has_children: false
 ---
 # Effects of variations in the timing of consequences